christophervigliotti/angular-complete-guide-components-and-databinding/README.md

 >
 </app-server-element>

-...and then add this special directive, changing...
+...and then add the ng-content directive.
+This marks the spot telling Angular to include code found in the opening and closing <app-server-element> tags.

 ```

 ### 77. Projecting Content into Components with ng-content